kunalgorithm/salon/README.md

 ```

 and run
-`npx prisma migrate save --name init --experimental`
+`yarn migrate:save`

-to save your first database migration.
+and give the migration a name to save your first database migration.
 When asked whether to create a SQLite file, select yes.
 Then, apply the migration by running

-`npx prisma migrate up --experimental`
+`yarn migrate:up`

 ### Adding a new field